Environmental Studies Major:

 Examines the interaction between humans and the natural environment in the history of North America.
 Explores the problem of sustainable human uses of the North American environment from the pre-colonial period to the present.
 Also serves as an introduction to the subfield of environmental history, which integrates evidence from various scientific disciplines with traditional documentary and oral sources.
 Topics include: American Indian uses of the environment, colonial frontiers, agricultural change, industrialization, urbanization, westward expansion, the Progressive-Era conservation movement, changes in lifestyle and consumption including their increasingly global impact, shifts in environmental policy, and the rise of the post-World War II environmental movement.

 This course is cross-listed as HIST 206.
-This course fulfills the DIV II social sciences distribution requirement.
+This course fulfills the Social Sciences (Division II) distribution requirement.

 214 Ecological Anthropology

 An examination of human adaption to changing environments with an emphasis on systems analysis.
 Special attention to development and current environmental problems.

 This course is cross-listed as ENST 214.
-This course fulfills the DIV II social sciences distribution requirement.
+This course fulfills the Social Sciences (Division II) distribution requirement.
 Offered every other year.

 215 Jewish Environmental Ethics

 218 Geographic Information Systems

 Three hours of classroom and three hours of laboratory per week.
 This course is cross-listed as ERSC 218 and ARCH 218.
 This course fulfills the QR graduation requirement.

 220 Environmental Geology